© Canva NFP

 As they forage along the bottom of the creek, they can disturb pockets of air caught in the decaying debris.
 This will cause a trail of bubbles as they forage along.
 Also, there is air trapped under their thick fur which will also release bubbles when they are under the water.

 Q. I’m a PhD student focused on wildlife rehabilitation.
 Have you considered looking at the platypus data / rehabilitated animals as they are released?

 Yes, I’ve been lucky enough to collaborate with wildlife hospitals to collect data.

 Q. I am interested in PCR primer for detecting eDNA.

 We work with the company EnviroDNA.
 They developed the primers and run the PCR for analysis.
 The process is documented in Lugg, WH, Griffiths, J, van Rooyen, AR, Weeks, AR, Tingley, R (2018) Optimal survey designs for environmental DNA sampling.
 Methods Ecol Evol.

 Q. Do opera house nets with the rigid 5cm opening lead to better outcomes for aquatic wildlife, or are they still too tricky to escape from?

-Unfortunately, once they are caught, they cannot navigate their way out in the panic.
-The smaller entrance was meant to eliminate aquatic wildlife to be able to enter.
+Unfortunately, once they are caught, they cannot navigate their way out in their panic.
+The smaller entrance was meant to eliminate aquatic wildlife from being able to enter.